 - [bottom]: Henry Holiday: from an illustration to the chapter The Beaver’s Lesson in Lewis Carroll’s The Hunting of the Snark.

 Then there are those two wood blocks in Grünewald’s painting.
 Holiday turned one of them into an standish desk ink well.
 Christian Wirth explains based on W.G.
-Sebald‘s Nach der Natur (London 1988; After Nature, 2002; see also The Guardian, 2002) the function of those blocks: They are wooden water gutters.
+Sebald‘s Nach der Natur (London 1988; After Nature, 2002; see also The Guardian, 2002) the function of those blocks: They help to contain water supplied by the water gutter.
 (Wirth’s page is in German; search for “als Rinne” and “ausgehöhltes Holz”.)